 5) Established Common milkweed is 2 feet high on the entire landscape of the Midwest and Northeast referred to as the monarchs summer breeding grounds (SBG) by June 1st and will feed one monarch larvae in the Midwest and Northeast from the second generation of the migration per 2 foot stem. (about 10-12 leaves per larvae) Common milkweed grows to 6 foot tall by July 1st on the SBG.
 Each 6 foot stem of common milkweed would feed a 2-3 caterpillars.

-Simply put, I -2 foot stem of milkweed with a monarch egg on it harvested some during the first few weeks of June in the MIdwest or Northeast and the stem is inserted in a cup full of water with a lid with a hole in the top indoors near a window and allowed to develop into an adult monarch and released, is a female that lays 300 eggs and only 5% survive to adults in the wild, will be responsible for adding 15 monarchs to the 3rd migration generation, and those 15 will be responsible for 15 which is 225 monarchs added to the migrate to Mexico migration population.
-1 female protected increases the migration population 225 times or by 225 monarchs going to Mexico in late August or September.
-If 1 million people raise 1 the population going to Mexico would be 225 million monarchs c compared to 15-20 million monarchs overwintering in Mexico in 2023-24.
+Simply put a I -2 foot stem of milkweed with a monarch egg on it harvested some time during the first few weeks of June in the MIdwest or Northeast and insert the stem in a cup full of water with a lid with a hole for the stem in the top indoors near a window and allowed to develop into an adult monarch and released, and if it is a female she will lay 300 eggs and only 5% will survive to adults in the wild, and will be responsible for adding 15 monarchs to the 3rd migration generation, and those 15 will be responsible for 15 which is 225 monarchs added to the 4th migrate to Mexico migration population.
+1 female protected until she's an adult increases the migration population 225 times or by 225 monarchs going to Mexico in late August or September.
+If 1 million people raise 1 monarch and release it, the population going to Mexico would be 225 million monarchs compared to 15-20 million monarchs overwintering in Mexico in 2023-24.

 IF 10,000 CITIZEN SCIENTIST RAISE 100 TO ADULTS FOR RELEASE IN 2- 2' x 2' x 3' Restcloud butterfly habitat hatcheries by netting a female they see laying eggs and introducing her in the hatcheries to lay eggs the numbers will be the same as above with only 10,000 participants in the program.
 Each participant will only need to harvest 100-2' stems or 50-6' stems to feed the 100 larvae.
 THIS PROGRAM WITH THIS NUMBER OF PARTICIPANTS WILL RESTORE THE MIGRATION.
 Of course, the number of participants will continue to grow and continue to increase the migration even more.